Crossroads (folklore): Medieval folklore

 In Great Britain, there existed a tradition of burying criminals and suicides at the crossroads.
 This may have been due to the crossroads marking the boundaries of the settlement coupled with a desire to bury those outside of the law outside the settlement, or that the many roads would confuse the dead.
-Crossroads were also commonly used as a place of criminal punishment and execution (e.g. by gibbet or dule tree), which may have also been a reason for it being a site of suicidal burial as suicide was considered a crime.
+Crossroads were also commonly used as a place of criminal punishment and execution (e.g. by gibbet or dule tree), which may have also been a reason for its being a site of suicidal burial as suicide was considered a crime.
 This ritual of crossroads burial dates back to Anglo-Saxon times and continued until being abolished in 1823.

 While they became a place of burial for suicides and others unable to be given proper burial in the Middle Ages, the crossroads were once a burial place second only to the consecrated church for Christians.

 In Western folk mythology, a crossroads can be used to summon a demon or devil in order to make a deal.
 This legend can be seen in many stories.
 For example, the 1587 Historia von D. Johann Fausten, describes the character Faust inscribing magic circles at a crossroads in order to summon the devil.
 The Freischütz folktales often similarly involve summoning the devil at a crossroads in order to cast magic bullets.

 In the 1885 historical essay Transylvanian Superstitions, Emily Gerard describes how crossroads were often avoided as a matter of course, and describes a Romanian belief that a demon could be summoned at a crossroad by drawing a magic circle, offering copper coin as payment, and reciting an incantation.